-Laging water meters to maintain billing accuracy and provide customers with the tools they need to better manage their water usage.
+Later this year, the District will begin replacing its aging water meters to maintain billing accuracy and provide customers with the tools they need to better manage their water usage.
 The project is expected to take 3 to 4 years to complete.

 In addition to new meters, we will be installing an Automated Meter Reading (AMR) system.
 The system consists of a small, low-power radio transmitter connected to the meter that sends daily readings to a collection receiver.
-The radio will run for 20 years off a single D-cell battery.
-In most cases, the transmitters will be placed where the outside remote readers are currently located.
+The radio will run for 20 years off a single D cell battery.
+In most cases, the transmitters are placed where the outside remote readers are currently located.